hugoqbchld/Water-monopoly-in-MLM-exposure/README.md

 - Qcap could start earning now and pay later
 - At otc price of 4000 Qu each : 12,200,000 x 4000 = 48.8B

   Consequence for Qcap :
-1) multiply immediately between double and triple Qcap's revenu without need to use our dry reinvestment fund
+1) multiply immediately between double and triple Qcap's revenue without need to use our dry reinvestment fund
-2) our Qrwa share would receive boosted reward, with pool C (bitcoin mining revenu) & MOST IMPORTANTLY pool D (MLM water revenu)
+2) our qRWA share would receive boosted reward, with pool C (bitcoin mining revenu) & MOST IMPORTANTLY pool D (MLM water revenue)
 3) Qcap can pay back in range of 10 month more easily with better market condition & higher profitability
-4) gain exposition to one of the four monopoly in MLM with explosive potential
+4) gain exposure to one of the four monopolies in MLM with explosive potential

-I'm aware of personal issue with some member of this Quorum, I'm begging them and each member of this Quorum to put Qcap's interest above any personal conflict.
-This could be a decisive proposal for the futur of Qcap.
+I'm aware of the personal issues with some members of this Quorum, I'm begging them and each member of this Quorum to put Qcap's interest above any personal conflict.
+This could be a decisive proposal for the future of Qcap.

+I humbly ask the Quorum to keep aside emotions, specially when a golden business opportunity is presenting.

+Please think about all Qcap holders, that not took part of the Quorum, but count on us to make the best decision for them, for Qcap’s best interest.

-. vote yes to receive instantly 12.2m qMine
+🗳️ vote yes ✅ to receive instantly 12.2m qMine
-. vote no to dismiss this offer
+🗳️vote no ❌ to dismiss this offer and deprive Qcap of strong short term revenu & potentially explosive long term income

 by Qcap

 for Qcap

 with Qcap